PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/onboarding/ros2_project.md

 **Resources and helpful info:**
 If you don't understand a step, look it up!
 No shame in consulting documentation.
 Let's just say writing a listener node is a very common task.

+# Common bugs
+- Q: Error while building, relating to comments in the file
+  - A: Remove the comments in the file.
+I belive triple tick comments `"""` causes bugs which is my mistake.